danielsGitStuff/mel/serverparts/README.md

 It proposes starting the JVM with `-Djdk.tls.disabledAlgorithms=TLSv1.3` << does not work~~

 Until this is properly fixed in the JDK the only available option is set to TLSv1.2.

+<small>To reenable the behaviour: remove restrictions to TLSv1.2 in CertificateManager and AbstractHttpsThingy</small>